ramphy/woocommerce-whatsapp/README.md

-# woocommerce-whatsapp
+# Woocommerce Order to WhatsApp
-Woocommerce Order to WhatsApp
+WordPress Plugin for Woocommerce.